Farm & Forest

-Born and raised in Wisconsin, Matt Chambas developed his appreciation for sourcing ingredients locally at a young age.
+Born and raised in Madison, Wisconsin Matt Chambas developed his appreciation for sourcing ingredients locally at a young age.
 His mother’s passion for cooking and baking instilled in him a love of from-scratch cooking.
-His work with the Chapolard family on their organic ‘seed to sausage’ pig farm in Gascony, France was the first building block.
-The farm’s principles were inspirational and would later serve him well.
+His work with the Chapolard family on their organic ‘seed to sausage’ pig farm in Gascony and Kate Hill of Relais de Camont in Agen, France were early foundations.
+The two locations' principles were inspirational and would later serve him well.

-A Door County native, Jamie Mead was raised behind the scenes of her family business, The Shoreline Restaurant, in Gills Rock.
-Many years of her parent’s culinary enthusiasm, influence, and passing of family recipes have given her the same gusto and drive to share a passion for food & culture.
-Alongside her father in the kitchen & her mother in front of house, she attuned to the rhythms of food & service.
+A Door County native, Jamie Mead was raised behind the scenes of her family business The Shoreline Restaurant in Gills Rock.
+Following the footsteps of her parent’s culinary enthusiasm and entrepreneurial spirit, their influence gave her the same drive to share with others a passion for food + culture.
+Alongside her father in the kitchen & her mother in front of house she attuned to the rhythms of sustenance & hospitality.

-In the off season, the two can often be found exploring the world in search of new approaches to the language of food, expression, creativity and new foraging spots!
+In the off season, the two can often be found exploring the world in search of fresh approaches to the language of food, expression, creativity, & new foraging spots.